 The construction of thousands of dams and reservoirs for livestock, agriculture and electricity generation also alters the flow of the waterways of the Xingu basin.
 The Belo Monte hydroelectric dam in Altamira threatens the very survival of the Xingu River.

-This basin begins in the Cerrado biome, in Mato Grosso state, and runs for 770 thousand kilometres towards the Amazon, in Pará.
+This basin begins in the Cerrado biome, in Mato Grosso state, and runs for some 531,000 km2 towards the Amazon, in Pará.
 More than half of it is sheltered by preservation areas, but the river headwaters are impacted by deforestation and pesticides.

 "Pesticides are the worst threat, because they are silent, and the TIX is like a drain into which the rivers flow,” said Bocchini, who advises indigenous organisations in the Xingu region.